lugia19/Claude-WebExtension-Launcher/README.md

 - Runs the client and keeps it up to date

 The installer creates a totally separate installation of Claude Desktop wherever it's placed.
 This installation can co-exist with the normal client just fine.

+Supports: MacOS, Windows.

+Installation: Just download it from the releases, and run it.